idanariav/personal-website-docusaurus/docs/notes/cognitive-distancing.md

 ## Notes

-**Cognitive distancing is when we try to separate between the external and our inner environment**, and it is based on the assumption that in every moment we are more than just one thing [Binary Thinking](/notes/binary-thinking.md) [one-dimensional being](/notes/one-dimensional-being.md), that an external observer can't grasp our entirety just by looking at our actions, so why should we think that our actions are the only criteria for defining ourselves?
+**Cognitive distancing is when we try to separate between the external and our inner environment**, and it is based on the assumption that in every moment we are more than just one thing [Binary Thinking](/notes/binary-thinking.md) [One-dimensional being](/notes/one-dimensional-being.md), that an external observer can't grasp our entirety just by looking at our actions, so why should we think that our actions are the only criteria for defining ourselves?
 [Signaling](/notes/signaling.md)

 Usually this is a tool used to bring [Clarity](/notes/clarity.md) and [Objectivism](/notes/objectivism.md) to our [Subjective Reality](/notes/subjective-reality.md), and reduce the influence of [External Influence](/notes/external-influence.md).
 Cognitive distancing helps us put a wedge between what we are experiencing and our inner world, to [Zoom out](/notes/zoom-out.md) and see things more clearly.